justy/pacman/README.markdown

 In this case, the same value mapping will be applied to each of the destination keys.
 However, we're still able to control on a per-attribute basis where the destination keys go.

+##TODO

+1. Allow for search replace of values to remove cruft in some cases (regex would be nice)
+2. Provide hooks so that if certain conditions of injestion are not met, an alert is sent